grilloandrea6/energy_monitoring_stallaini/README.md

  - Charge voltage - voltage at which the battery can be charged
  - Charge and discharge current limits

 The server stores the data in a SQLite3 database.
 The data is then used to provide a Telegram bot that can be used to monitor the system.
 The bot is protected with a password that is set in the configuration file.
+The bot provides current status and statistics for the last 3 hours, 2 days, and month to the users.
+The statistics are provided in the form of plots generated using the `matplotlib` library.

 ## Configuration and Usage
 To use the system you need the following components: